swcarpentry/git-novice/04-changes.md

 1. The first line tells us that Git is producing output similar to the Unix `diff` command comparing the old and new versions of the file.
-2. The second line tells exactly which revisions of the file Git is comparing;
+2. The second line tells exactly which versions of the file Git is comparing;
-    `df0654a` and `315bf3a` are unique computer-generated labels for those revisions.
+    `df0654a` and `315bf3a` are unique computer-generated labels for those versions.
 3. The third and fourth lines once again show the name of the file being changed.
 4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.